-The technique consists of employing a specific type of laser that fires short, but regular pulses of concentrated light at the desired area of the skin.
-These pulsating beams of light, also known as lasers, act in such a way that they only remove a single layer of skin.
-The technical, medical term for laser resurfacing is lasabrasion, but it is also known as laser vaporization or laser peeling.
+The technique employs a specific type of laser that fires short but regular pulses of concentrated light at the desired area.
+These pulsating beams of light only remove the outer layer of skin.
+The technical, medical term for laser resurfacing is "lasabrasion," but it's also known as laser vaporization or laser peeling.

-The first feature is wavelength, or in other words, the combined width and rate at which the light beam is emitted at the skin.
-In laser resurfacing, using the correct wavelength is crucial because it is exactly that which allows dermatologists to use the laser efficiently.
+The first feature is the wavelength, or in other words, the combined width and rate of the light beam that's emitted at the skin.
+Choosing the correct wavelength is crucial because it allows dermatologists and cosmetic surgeons to use the laser efficiently.

-One wavelength targets the surface layers of the skin, but another wavelength enables the light to penetrate the lower levels of the skin and target the desired, deep skin layers.
-The general rule of thumb is that the lower the wavelength, the deeper the laser resurfacing can penetrate.
-Conversely, the faster the rate of the laser's pulse, the more precisely it can be used - such as for example small amounts of pigment residue.
+One wavelength will target the skin's surface layers, but another will enable the light to penetrate the lower levels of the skin and target the desired, deep skin layers.
+The lower the wavelength, the deeper the laser can penetrate.
+Conversely, the faster the rate of the laser's pulse, the more precisely it can be used - such as tackling small amounts of pigment residue.

-But fragments of melanin (which is a skin pigment) aren't the only target for the light beams of laser resurfacing.
-It is actually the water molecules inside the skin, connected to all the collagen that holds your skin together.
-By aiming the laser beam with precision, and at the required wavelengths, dermatologists heat the water molecules at a certain depth in the skin.
-This doesn't cause the tissue to vaporize, but instead, the heat tricks the skin to restart its self-repair process, by producing more collagen and smoothing itself out.
+Fragments of melanin (skin pigment) aren't the only target of laser resurfacing.
+It also targets water molecules, which connect to the collagen fibers that hold your skin together.
+The laser beam heats the water molecules at a certain depth.
+This doesn't cause the tissue to vaporize but tricks the skin into restarting its self-repair process and producing more collagen.
+This will then smooth the skin.

-Erbium lasers, on the other hand, use a different method for doing the same thing - and burn, hurt, and damage less.
-They're mostly used for smoothing over the deeper kinds of wrinkles, but they find use in removing scars and blemishes as well.
-Erbium laser resurfacing also works better for people with a darker skin tone.
-Recovery usually takes a week, but as is always the case with these things, you should seek the professional opinion of your dermatologist.
+Erbium lasers, on the other hand, use a different method that hurts a lot less.
+They're used to smooth the deeper kinds of wrinkles and remove scars and blemishes.
+Erbium laser resurfacing also works better on darker skin tones.
+Recovery usually takes a week, but always seek the professional opinion of your dermatologist.